Characteristics of the Classical Period: A Journey Through Ancient Greece and Rome

 Q: What are the main differences between Greek and Roman culture?

 A: While Roman culture built upon Greek achievements, key differences exist.
 Greek culture emphasized philosophy, idealized beauty, and democracy (in Athens), while Roman culture focused on pragmatic administration, engineering, and the development of law.
-Roman art tended toward realism, while Greek art prioritized idealism.
-Roman political structure transitioned from a republic to an empire, while Greek city-states maintained varied forms of government.
+Think about it: roman art tended toward realism, while Greek art prioritized idealism.
+Roman political structure transitioned from a republic to an empire, while Greek city-states maintained varied forms of government And that's really what it comes down to.
+But it adds up..

 Q: How did the Classical Period influence the Renaissance?